ydarias/learn-go-with-tests/README.md

 ## Dependency injection

 The dependency injection in Go is done at function level ... so it is a little bit different if you are used to inject using contructors.

+## Concurrency

+`go test -race` can help to detect race conditions.

+To get concurrent results safely you must use channels.